tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/05-Stu_Visualizing_Transactions/README.md

 13. Can you tell how frequently the test faucet is being tapped from here?

-14. What other information can you gleam from these transactions?
+14. What other information can you glean from these transactions?

 ---